tayganr/azure-ai-agent-lab/tutorials/01-basic-agent.md

 Congratulations!
 You've successfully created a basic Azure AI agent that can respond to user inquiries.
 This foundational setup prepares you for more advanced tutorials where you'll integrate tools and extend your agent's capabilities.

-Proceed to the next tutorial in the series to learn how to enhance your agent with file search capabilities: [Tutorial 02: Empowering Your Agent: Integrating File Search](02-file-search.md).
+Proceed to the next tutorial in the series to learn how to enhance your agent with file search capabilities: [Tutorial 02: Integrating File Search](02-file-search.md).